Skip to main content

 Daniel Majchrowicz

-Assistant Professor of South Asian Literature and Culture; Director of Undergraduate Studies
+Associate Professor of South Asian Literature and Culture

-His second book is Three Centuries of Travel Writing by Muslim Women (Indiana University Press, 2022), co-edited with Siobhan Lambert-Hurley and Sunil Sharma.
+His second book is Three Centuries of Travel Writing by Muslim Women (Indiana University Press, 2022), which he co-wrote and edited with Siobhan Lambert-Hurley and Sunil Sharma.
 This book, which was the recipient of a three-year grant from the Leverhulme Foundation, argues that travel was a key site at which Muslim women negotiated their relationship to Islam and the Muslim community.
-The book contains original studies, along with excerpted translations, from some forty-five women travelers.
+The book contains original studies of travel accounts by forty-five women authors written in twelve languages.
+Each chapter includes excerpts and translations from the accounts under study.

 Books